egonw/cv/index.md

 safe-by-design*.
 In: Bioinformatics and Biomedicine (BIBM), 2014 IEEE Interna- tional Conference on.
 IEEE, pp. 1-9. doi:[10.1109/bibm.2014.6999367](https://doi.org/10.1109/bibm.2014.6999367), 2014.

-J. Hastings, **E. Willighagen**, G. Owen, N. Jeliazkova, The eNanoMapper Consor- tium, C. Steinbeck, *eNanoMapper: Opportunities and challenges in using ontologies to enable data integration for nanomaterial risk assessment*.
+J. Hastings, **E. Willighagen**, G. Owen, N. Jeliazkova, The eNanoMapper Consortium,
+C. Steinbeck, *eNanoMapper: Opportunities and challenges in using ontologies to enable data integration for nanomaterial risk assessment*.
 In: Proceedings of the 17th Annual Bio-Ontologies Meeting. pp. 18-21, 2014.